Vidyo/VidyoConnector-WPF/README.md

 4. Run solution in debug or release mode.

 ## Notes
 1. All files/classes in the 'sdk' solution folder are added as links to actual files in the SDK.
-So pay attention to its relative pathes.
+So pay attention to its relative paths.
-2. In the SDK packege, '~\VidyoClient-WindowsSDK\lib\windows\' folder you will find 'Win32' and 'x64' folder, which both contains libVidyoClient.dll of appropriate application.
+2. In the SDK package, '~\VidyoClient-WindowsSDK\lib\windows\' folder you will find 'Win32' and 'x64' folder, which both contain libVidyoClient.dll of appropriate architecture.
 The post-build events mentioned in note above should copy relevant version of this library to the sample's output in order to run and dedug the solution.
-So, if you are building sample application targeting x86 architecture, you should have libVidyoClient.dll in its output taekn from 'Win32' SDK folder.
+So, if you are building sample application targeting x86 architecture, you should have libVidyoClient.dll in its output taken from 'Win32' SDK folder.
 And if you are building sample application targeting x64 architecture, you should have libVidyoClient.dll in its output taken from 'x64' SDK folder.